 The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as developed and published by the International Accounting Standards Board (IASB), and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
 The Company prepares statements for regulatory purposes in accordance with legislative requirements of the Republic of Armenia.
 These financial statements are based on the Company's books and records as adjusted and reclassified in order to comply with IFRS.

-3.2 Basis of measurement
+Basis of measurement 3.2